Active RIS-Empowered Covert Satellite-Terrestrial Communications

 To evaluate the effectiveness of the proposed approach and the GDPG algorithm, we compare both the overall approach and algorithm performances against several other approaches and algorithms.

 \begin{itemize} \item \textit{Random}: At each time slot, actions are randomly selected from the action space.
-It is used primarily as a lower-bound baseline, which indicates the worst performance of the considered system. \item \textit{Non-active STAR-RIS (NA)}: In this approach, the STAR-RIS mounted on the LAP is passive, which does not amplify the transmission signals. \item \textit{Only Trajectory Optimization (OTO)}: This mode focuses solely on optimizing the trajectory of the AASTAR-RIS while keeping the active beamforming of the AASTAR-RIS fixed. \item \textit{Only Active Beamforming Optimization (OABO)}: In this case, only the active beamforming of the AASTAR-RIS is optimized, while the position of the AASTAR-RIS remains unchanged. {{\item \textit{State-of-the-Art DRL Algorithms}: The deep deterministic policy gradient (DDPG) and twin delayed DDPG (TD3) are the earliest actor-critic algorithms designed for continuous action spaces \cite{Fujimoto2018}.
+It is used primarily as a lower-bound baseline, which indicates the worst performance of the considered system. \item \textit{Non-active transmissive RIS (NA)}: In this approach, the transmissive RIS mounted on the LAP is passive, which does not amplify the transmission signals. \item \textit{Only Trajectory Optimization (OTO)}: This mode focuses solely on optimizing the trajectory of the AAT-RIS while keeping the active beamforming of the AAT-RIS fixed. \item \textit{Only Active Beamforming Optimization (OABO)}: In this case, only the active beamforming of the AAT-RIS is optimized, while the position of the AAT-RIS remains unchanged. {{\item \textit{State-of-the-Art DRL Algorithms}: The deep deterministic policy gradient (DDPG) and twin delayed DDPG (TD3) are the earliest actor-critic algorithms designed for continuous action spaces \cite{Fujimoto2018}.
 Moreover, soft actor-critic (SAC) is based on the maximum entropy reinforcement learning framework and also serves as a baseline \cite{Haarnoja2018}.
 Besides, we implement a VAE-enabled DPG algorithm by replacing the GDM with the VAE to enable direct assessment of GDM to multimodal exploration and policy stability.}} \end{itemize}

 {{In order to make a fair performance comparison with benchmarks, the neural network architectures of all DRL-based benchmarks comprise two hidden layers for both the actor and critic networks, with each layer containing 256 neurons.
-Moreover, we follow its original setup by adding target policy smoothing using clipped noise with a standard deviation of 0.2 and a range limit of 0.5 for TD3.
-For SAC, we enable entropy regularization with an automatic entropy coefficient update.
-While for DDPG, we add standard Gaussian noise with a standard deviation of 0.1 to each action to enhance exploration.
-In addition, the learning rates for the actor and critic networks in all DRL-based benchmarks are set to match those of the GDM and critic networks in the proposed GDPG algorithm.}}
+In the proposed GDPG algorithm, the learning rates for its GDM and critic networks are used as the common settings for all other DRL-based benchmarks.}}